 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-CIDP stands for chronic inflammatory demyelinating polyneuropathy.
-CIDP is rare and believed to be an autoimmune disorder.
+Chronic inflammatory demyelinating polyneuropathy (CIDP) is rare and believed to be an autoimmune disorder.
 An autoimmune disorder occurs when the immune system malfunctions and creates antibodies that attack and cause damage to a part of the body.
 In CIDP, the myelin sheath, the protective covering over nerves that aids in sending nerve signals from spine to muscles, is attacked.
-This results in muscle weakness.
+This results in muscle weakness and abnormal, or loss of, sensation such as numbness and/or tingling.

-Symptoms of CIDP include weakness usually beginning in the legs and then arms, traveling upward in a stocking-glove pattern.
-There may be numbness or tingling as well.
+Symptoms of CIDP include weakness usually beginning in the legs and then arms.
+There may be numbness or tingling starting in the feet or hands (stocking-glove pattern) and then traveling upward.
 The symptoms start and progress slowly over months and even years.
 CIDP can improve and then worsen again, with or without medication.

 Additional diagnostic testing may include: